aanrv/Order-Book/README.md

 - to avoid excessive I/O, the files are read in large chunks at a time
 - Memory is only allocated once and reused when storing these chunks

-The file reader itself processes +100 million messages per second and has very low overhead.
+The file reader itself processes +100 million messages per second and has very little overhead.

 ```
 aanrv@debianssd:~/Documents/Order-Book$ ./order-book spec/12302019.NASDAQ_ITCH50